Neil David Levin: September 11 attacks and death

 Levin worked in a corner office on the 67th floor of the World Trade Center's North Tower.
-On September 11, 2001, five days before his 47th birthday, Levin was at the Windows on the World restaurant on the 106th and 107th floors of the North Tower.
-When American Airlines Flight 11 was deliberately crashed into the tower between floors 93–99, all escape routes were cut off for anyone higher than the 91st floor, and Levin became one of roughly 800 people trapped in the upper floors of a burning skyscraper.
-It is unknown if he was killed in the fire and smoke or if he held out until the North Tower collapsed 102 minutes later.
+On September 11, 2001, Levin was at the Windows on the World restaurant on the 106th and 107th floors of the North Tower.
+When American Airlines Flight 11 was deliberately crashed into the tower between floors 93–99 at 8:46 A.M., all escape routes were cut off for anyone higher than the 91st floor, and Levin became one of roughly 800 people trapped in the upper floors of the burning skyscraper.
+Levin eventually perished when the North Tower collapsed at 10:28 A.M., killing all remaining survivors that were trapped above the impact zone.
+His body was recovered in April 2002, nearly seven months after the attacks.

 Before the tower was struck, Levin was speaking on the phone with his executive adviser, Karen Eastman.
 She later related that when American Airlines Flight 11 hit the tower, "Our reaction was 'What was that?'
 It hit on the opposite side so we just felt the impact and the building kept shaking and swaying for a long time."